jaredmcgrath/LikeCompiler/Documentation.md

 * If a _tCaseElse_ was the next input token, the _Statements_ rule is called to handle its statements.
 The next input token after handling its statements would be _tCaseElseEnd_ to terminate the else clause.
 This was accepted, followed by emitting a case merge branch to continue execution of the program following the choice block by calling _oEmitCaseMergeBranch_.
 * The default case is entered when there is no else statement present.
 This indicates that no case label matched the selector and a call to _trCaseAbort_ is made.
 This is done by pushing the mode to save the line number (_mLineNum_).
 The length is set to a word length and the line number is forced onto the stack via _OperandForceToStack_.
 The operand is popped from the stack as it is now saved on the stack (_oOperandPop_) and the trap mode (_mTrap_) is pushed onto the stack, followed by its value set as the _trCaseAbort_ trap instruction.
 Then, it is called via _oEmitSingle(iCall)_.
 Finally, the trap instruction is popped from the stack as it has now been called and isn't needed.
 This trap call will no longer execute the remainder of the program and will not return as this is the desired functionality in Like.

-## String Operations

-The following changes were made in `coder.ssl`.

-In the _OperandPushExpression_ and _OperandPushExpressionAssignPopPop_ rules

 ## String Constants, Variables and Arrays

 The following changes were made in `coder.pt`: